 - (A) Cultivation Types for which Land Use Permits may be applied for shall be the same as those provided in section 8201 of the California Code of Regulations, subject to the limitations in Appendix A of this Chapter in regards to the zoning district in which the cultivation site is located.
-Appendix A is attached to the Ordinance adopting this Chapter and shall be codified and made a part of this Chapter 22.18. - (B) Notwithstanding the limitations of Appendix A of this Chapter, Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 may apply for a Land Use Permit pursuant to this Chapter, subject to the following criteria: - (1) Eligibility.
-The parcel upon which the Land Use Permit is requested shall comply with the zoning districts and parcel sizes as stated in section 20.242.040 or as otherwise stated in section 10A.17.080(B)(2), provided that parcels -not be located in a Commercial Cannabis Prohibition (CP) Combining District or sunset area (as described in Mendocino County Code section 10A.17.080(B)(2)(b)) shall not be eligible.
-In addition, the Phase 1 permit application shall not have been denied for one of the following reasons: - (a) Tree removal violation; provided, however, that this shall not apply to Phase 1 applicants who have resolved the violation with the relevant resource agency. - (b) Failure to pass the required background check. - (c) Lack of proof of prior cultivation. - (d) Legal parcel established after January 1, 2016. - (e) Non-responsiveness to requests for information from the County. - (2) Land Use Permit Required. - (a) Cultivation of 10,000 square feet or less of the Cultivation Types and Permit sizes as authorized by section 20.242.050 or as
+Appendix A is attached to the Ordinance adopting this Chapter and shall be codified and made a part of this Chapter 22.18. - (B) Notwithstanding the limitations of Appendix A of this Chapter, Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 may apply for a Land Use Permit pursuant to this Chapter, subject to the following criteria: - (A1) Eligibility.
+The parcel upon which the Land Use Permit is requested shall not be located in a Commercial Cannabis Prohibition (CP) Combining District or sunset area (as described in Mendocino County Code section 10A.17.080(B)(2)(b)).
+In addition, the Phase 1 permit application shall not have been denied for one of the following reasons: - (4a) Tree removal violation; provided, however, that this shall not apply to Phase 1 applicants who have resolved the violation with the relevant resource agency. - (2b) Failure to pass the required background check. - (3c) Lack of proof of prior cultivation. - (4d) Legal parcel established after January 1, 2016. - (5e) Non-responsiveness to requests for information from the County. - (B2) Land Use Permit Required. - (4a) Cultivation of 10,000 square feet or less shall be subject to issuance of an Administrative Permit and need not comply with the zoning district or parcel size criteria in Appendix A of this Chapter. - (2b) Cultivation in excess of 10,000 square feet is subject to the provisions of Appendix A of this Chapter including zoning district and parcel size. - (3) Water Delivery.
+Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 and who apply for a Land Use Permit pursuant to this Chapter and whose primary source of water is delivered to the cultivation site shall cease using delivered water by January 1, 2023, unless specifically authorized by this Chapter or the Land Use Permit. - (C) Additional Requirements for Certain Cultivation Types and Sites. - (1) Medium Indoor and Medium Mixed-Light cultivation types shall be required to use renewable energy sources.

-- otherwise authorized by section 10A.17.080(B)(2) shall be subject to issuance of an Administrative Permit and need not comply with the zoning district or parcel size criteria in Appendix A of this Chapter. - (b) Cultivation in excess of 10,000 square feetof the Cultivation Types and Permit sizes as authorized by section 20.242.050 or as otherwise authorized by section 10A.17.080(B)(2) is subject to the provisions of Appendix A of this Chapter including zoning district and parcel size. - (3) Water Delivery.
-Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 and who apply for a Land Use Permit pursuant to this Chapter and whose primary source of water is delivered to the cultivation site shall cease using delivered water by January 1, 2023, unless specifically authorized by this Chapter or the Land Use Permit.
-This paragraph shall not be construed as permitting Phase 1 applicants that do not currently utilize water delivery to begin doing so. - (C) Additional Requirements for Certain Cultivation Types and Sites. - (1) Medium Indoor and Medium Mixed-Light cultivation types shall be required to use renewable energy sources. - (2) All cultivation sites intending to use a water well as a water source and projecting to use 1,500 gallons or more per day shall be required to provide a hydrological study performed according to approved methods and procedures as published by the Mendocino County Division of Environmental Health's "Land Division Development Guidelines," as they may be revised from time to time.
-Hydrological studies shall certify the following, as well as any other findings which may be specified by the Mendocino County Division of Environmental Health: - (a) Whether or not there is an adequate water supply during the dry summer months for the proposed cultivation site. - (b) Whether or not there is an adequate water supply during drought conditions. - (c) Whether or not the water use for the proposed cultivation site will deplete the water supply for hydrologically contiguous wells. - (d) An opinion about the cumulative impacts of the proposed water extraction on the aquifer. - (3) All cultivation sites in the Rangeland zoning district shall be located on within the footprint of a site that has been previously eleared and tilled and has a prior crop history between the dates of January 1, 2000, and January 1, 2020.
+- All cultivation sites intending to use a water well as a water source and projecting to use 1,500 gallons or more per day shall be required to provide a hydrological study performed according to approved methods and procedures as published by the Mendocino County Division of Environmental Health's "Land Division Development Guidelines," as they may be revised from time to time.
+Hydrological studies shall certify the following, as well as any other findings which may be specified by the Mendocino County Division of Environmental Health: - (a) Whether or not there is an adequate water supply during the dry summer months for the proposed cultivation site. - (b) Whether or not there is an adequate water supply during drought conditions. - (c) Whether or not the water use for the proposed cultivation site will deplete the water supply for hydrologically contiguous wells. - (d) An opinion about the cumulative impacts of the proposed water extraction on the aquifer. - (3) All cultivation sites in the Rangeland zoning district shall be located on a site that has been previously cleared and tilled and has a prior crop history.